-- 3. Prepare pipe for the track mounts by degreasing the surface, if needed, and removing any grit, corrosion, rust, loose paint or surface irregularities with the abrasive pipe conditioning material provided. - 4.
+- Prepare pipe for the track mounts by degreasing the surface, if needed, and removing any grit, corrosion, rust, loose paint or surface irregularities with the abrasive pipe conditioning material provided. - 4.
 If this is a horizontal pipe, place the track rail assembly against the pipe.
 While holding track, place second track on pipe directly underneath (180°) and hold together in place. - 5.
-Wrap the chain around the pipe; first onto the centering pin on the bottom track and then onto the hook on the top track.
+Wrap the mounting strap around the pipe and through the strap guide.